LowellInstruments/ddt/CLONE.md

 If there is one, also choosen ``MAT update``.
 This will update the MAT library.

 Once it is done, choose the option ``DDH provision``.
 This will update the DDH configuration settings.
+(JOAQUIM TODO)

+Run dt_install_power.sh and select power option (Joaquim TODO)

 ## Customize the DDH